beached/parse_json/Readme.md

 }
 ```

 As you can see, the requirement is to inherit from the json_link class with the current class as a template parameter.
-And then, use the appropriate json_link_... command to give it a name and a variable to link to.
+And then, use the appropriate json_link_... command to give it a name and a variable to link to within a static method called map_to_json( ).

 The order of the object element names is sorted in lexigraphical order of the codepoints.
 This may or may not make sense depending on the situation